Music At St. Augustine’s

 St. Augustine’s Ukulele Club

-KS2 have been offered the chance to learn the Ukulele every Monday lunchtime starting this half term with Miss Drumm.
-We will be learning how to tune our instruments, how to play a range of chords and ultimately build up a bank of songs to play together.
+Our KS2 Ukulele club is very popular with students and compliments the TVMS sessions they receive in UKS2.
+In this club we focus on learning how to tune our instruments, how to play a range of chords and ultimately build up a bank of songs to play together.
 We hope to prepare for a showcase to students and parents at the end of the year.